What is activation.exe?

-Activation.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if activation.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Activation.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if activation.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Activation.exe file information

-Description: The file activation.exe is located in a subfolder of "C:\Program Files".
+Description: Activation.exe is not essential for the Windows OS and causes relatively few problems.
+The file activation.exe is located in a subfolder of "C:\Program Files".